YifanShenSZ/Columbus7-Extension/Columbus7-doc.md

 Redundant input files generated by colinp
 * infofl.*: when they are the same to infofl
 * daltcomm.new: when it is the same to daltcomm

-Orbital
-* The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals

 Gradient
 * If specifying 'cigrad' in control.run, then runc assumes geometry optimization job, so gdiisin is required